inspire-eu-validation/download-service/A.23.IR221.TGR24.datasetFeedUpdated.md

 **Notes**

 [1] Not really practical to check if it is actually the correct date of last updating especially as ATOM spec allows this to be for "significant" updates.
-[2] What should we consider too far in the past?
-Before 2000?

 ## Contextual XPath references